auth0/docs/articles/tutorials/using-auth0-to-secure-an-api.md

 The steps to follow to implement this grant are the following:

 1. __Create a Code Verifier__.
-This is a randomly generated value that will be used to generate the `code_challenge`, which will be sent in the authorization request.
+This is a randomly generated value that will be used to generate the `code_challenge` (which will be sent in the authorization request).

 1. __Create a Code Challenge__.
 A hashed (`SHA256`) and base64Url encoded value, generated using the `code_verifier`.